-Prior to trial, WRSH Of Counsel Brielle Goldfaden and partner Jason Rubin obtained a $500,000.00 settlement in a medical malpractice action involving an elderly woman who sustained a tracheal laceration during an intubation.
+Prior to trial, WRSMH Of Counsel Brielle Goldfaden and attorney Jason Rubin obtained a $500,000.00 settlement in a medical malpractice action involving an elderly woman who sustained a tracheal laceration during an intubation.

 Plaintiff, 81 years old at the time, was admitted to the defendant hospital for a cholecystectomy.
 The defendant anesthesiologist required several attempts before being able to successfully intubate plaintiff for the surgery.
 However, this difficulty was not documented by the anesthesiologist.
 The surgery was uneventful but, several hours later, plaintiff began to exhibit subcutaneous emphysema in the chest and neck.
 A chest x-ray confirmed subcutaneous emphysema but a surgeon was not called to evaluate plaintiff for several hours thereafter.
 A CT scan was performed which demonstrated a tracheal laceration.
 Plaintiff thereafter underwent emergency surgery to repair the tracheal tear.